 TRAINING AND SUPPORT DOCUMENTS:

 Campus-wide training offerings for the new Panopto Lecture Capture system began in mid-October 2013.
 Departmental trainings as well as individual faculty and staff trainings are offered on an individual request basis.
 Contact Dr. Sherri Restauri firstname.lastname@example.org to schedule your training for your department or for yourself.

-Additionally, documentation will be provided in paper format in all classrooms designated as in use for DL under COE beginning in the SP14 term.
-Additionally, the DL Director will also be electronically distributing training documents to DL faculty members in advance of the Spring term.
+Additionally, documentation will be provided in paper format in all classrooms designated as in use for OL under COE beginning in the SP14 term.
+Additionally, the OL Director will also be electronically distributing training documents to OL faculty members in advance of the Spring term.
 Online training materials have been developed for individual review:

 Additional Transition Questions

 - What may I record with the in-classroom Panopto software program?